vikas-bandaru/exciting-java/docs/resources/exercises/wfh/w2-day09-wfh.md

 }
 ```

-### Reading and Learning Exercises using ChatGPT

-1. Learn about Simple Interest & Compound Interest in detail.
-Learn what they are, when to use them, which real world applications use them, what are the formula, examples to understand how to calculate each of them.
-   **How to check if you understood it well:** Ask ChatGPT to give you questions to check your knowledge on this.
-Try to answer those questions.
-If you get at least 70% of the questions right, then you can say you understood the concepts.
-   **Note:** Check Day 2 in Google Classroom for ChatGPT material.

 ### Write your own Class Exercise

-1. Create a new project, *car-exercise*.
-Create a class, `Car`, that contains the following fields:
+1. Create a class called `Book` that contains the following fields:
-   - `make`: a String representing the make of the car.
+   - `title`: a String representing the title of the book.
-   - `model`: a String representing the model of the car.
+   - `author`: a String representing the author of the book.
-   - `year`: an integer representing the manufacturing year of the car.
+   - `yearPublished`: an integer representing the year the book was published.

+   Define a constructor that takes parameters for new title, new author, and new yearPublished, and initializes the respective fields.
+   Define accessor methods to get the values of `title`, `author`, and `yearPublished` fields.

+2. Create a class called `Rectangle` that contains the following fields:
-   - `mileage`: a double representing the mileage of the car.
+   - `length`: a double representing the length of the rectangle.
-   - `distanceTravelled`: a double representing the amount of distance the car has travelled.
+   - `width`: a double representing the width of the rectangle.

-   Define a constructor that takes parameters for `make`, `model`, `year`, and `mileage`, and initializes the respective fields.
+   Define a constructor that takes parameters for new length and new width, and initializes the respective fields.
+   Define accessor methods to get the values of `length` and `width` fields.
-   Define a method named `drive` that takes a double parameter representing the distance traveled, and updates the `distanceTravelled` field by adding the distance traveled to the current value of `distanceTravelled`.
+   Define a mutator method named `scale` that takes a double parameter representing the scaling factor, and updates both `length` and `width` by multiplying them with the scaling factor.

+   **Note:** Scaling factor refers to a value by which the dimensions (length and width) of the rectangle are multiplied.
+   For example, if the scaling factor is 2, then both the length and width of the rectangle would be doubled.
+Similarly, if the scaling factor is 0.5, then both the length and width would be halved, effectively reducing the size of the rectangle.

+3. Create a class called `Employee` that contains the following fields:
+   - `name`: a String representing the name of the employee.
+   - `department`: a String representing the department of the employee.
+   - `salary`: a double representing the salary of the employee.

+   Define a constructor that takes parameters for new name, new department, and new salary, and initializes the respective fields.
-   Define accessor methods to retrieve the values of `make`, `model`, `year`, `mileage`, and `distanceTravelled` fields.
+   Define accessor methods to get the values of `name`, `department`, and `salary` fields.

-   *Before proceeding further with this exercise, check that everything works as before.*

-   Modify your `Car` class to define two new double-precision floating point fields: `fuelInTank` and `fuelConsumption`.
-The values of `fuelInTank` and `fuelConsumption` should be set by parameters passed to the constructor.
-   Define a method named `refuel` that takes a double parameter representing the amount of fuel added to the car's tank, and updates the `fuelInTank` field by adding the amount of fuel added.
+   Define a mutator method named `increaseSalary` that takes a double parameter representing the percentage increase in salary, and updates the salary field accordingly.

+4. Create a class called `Circle` that contains the following fields:
+   - `radius`: a double representing the radius of the circle.
+   - `diameter`: a double representing the diameter of the circle.

+   Define a constructor that takes a parameter for new radius, calculates the `diameter` (2 * radius), and initializes both `radius` and `diameter` fields.
+   Define accessor methods to get the values of `radius` and `diameter` fields.
-   Define a method named `calculateFuelConsumed` that takes a double parameter representing the distance traveled and calculates the amount of fuel consumed based on the fuel consumption rate.
+   Define a mutator method named `setRadius` that takes a double parameter representing the new radius value and updates both radius and diameter accordingly.

-### More Methods Practice
+### More Methods Practice on String Concatenation with Numbers

-1. **Age in Five Years:** A method, `ageInFiveYears`, receives two parameters called `name` and `age`.
+1. **Age in Five Years:** Write a method, `ageInFiveYears`, that receives two parameters called `name` and `age`.
 It returns a String with name then what their age would be five years from now, then what their age was five years ago.
-   Check the test cases below to write your code:
+   Refer to the test cases below to write your code:
    `ageInFiveYears("Raju", 23) --> "Hey Raju, do you know that in five years you will be 28 years old?
 And five years ago you were 18 years old!!"`
    `ageInFiveYears("Hema", 87) --> "Hey Hema, do you know that in five years you will be 92 years old?
 And five years ago you were 82 years old!!"`
    `ageInFiveYears("Bunny", 8) --> "Hey Bunny, do you know that in five years you will be 13 years old?
 And five years ago you were 3 years old!!"`